dbeaver/checkstyle-nullability-annotations/README.md

 # Checkstyle Nullability Annotations

-A custom check for [Checkstyle](https://checkstyle.sourceforge.io/) that ensures that field types, method parameter types and method return types are annotated with annotation specified in the check's configuration.
+A custom check for [Checkstyle](https://checkstyle.sourceforge.io/) that ensures that field, method parameter and return types are annotated with annotations specified in the check's configuration.

+At the moment, check doesn't recognize annotations specified at the class level.

 ## Supported tokens